rdsea/bigdataincidentanalytics/REASONING.md

   * if an incident gets activated, a report is generated and sent to the visualizing component
   * additionally, each Signal's occurrence is recorded for future analysis
 * perform on-demand Frequent-Pattern Mining on the historical Signal records, discover correlated Signals and provide recommendations for combining multiple Signals into CompositeSignals
-* maintain the Knowledge Graph by adding new CompositeSignals and indicated incidents
+* maintain the Knowledge Graph by adding new or modifying existing CompositeSignals and indicated Incidents

 ### Pipeline at a glance